-Annotation comprises features such as user-declared links and comments.
-Analysts and instructors can use these, for example, to tie specific data, techniques and results together in trails [20, 55] or guided tours [20, 37].
+Annotation comprises features such as userdeclared links and comments.
+Analysts and instructors can use these, for example, to tie specific data, techniques and results together in trails [68] or guided tours [24,46].
 Trails and guided tours both direct and constrain forward navigation.
 They can document analyses or serve as tutorials, and can be tailored for specific users or tasks.
-In a DSS, for example, annotations can provide justification for courses of action [9].
+In a DSS, for example, annotations can provide justification for courses of action [10].

-Full hypermedia functionality can augment decision support [26].
-Consider Simon's Intelligence (gathering information) - Design (developing alternate solution scenarios) - Choice (choosing a solution) framework of decision making [51].
-An analyst navigates or browses through the documents, models, and data in the problem domain by making queries or by directly selecting items of interest ("drilling down" [40]).
+Full hypermedia functionality can augment decision support [32].
+Consider Simon's Intelligence (gathering information) - Design (developing alternate solution scenarios) - Choice (choosing a solution) framework of decision making [64].
+An analyst navigates or browses through the documents, models, and data in the problem domain by making queries or by directly selecting items of interest ("drilling down" [49]).
 If the domain had been explored previously, the hypermedia representation may be tailored to this analyst, or his or her task.
 Prior users also may have specified annotations or recommended paths.
 Our analyst's own annotations document the solution scenarios he develops, and connects these to their sources and other supporting information.
 DSS commands mapped to hypermedia links enable the analyst to evaluate models and data directly through context-sensitive hypermedia navigation.
-As we see in figure 1, this provides a seamless interface for all DSS and hypermedia functions.
+As we see in Fig. 1, this provides a seamless interface for all DSS and hypermedia functions.
 The analyst can link his chosen solution scenario to documents reporting the decision.
 He also could package his analysis as a trail or guided tour.
-Hypermedia thus serves as a documentation and justification tool [35].
-In fact, an entire class of hypermedia systems argumentation systems, e.g., [15, 36]-specializes in capturing the decision rationale and deliberations so often unrecorded and quickly forgotten.
+Hypermedia thus serves as a documentation and justification tool [43].
+In fact, an entire class of hypermedia systems - argumentation systems, e.g., [16,45] - specializes in capturing the decision rationale and deliberations so often unrecorded and quickly forgotten.
 Through the hypermedia representation, others can explore the analyst's alternatives and conclusions, and can comment upon them.
-(See [9] for a deeper exploration of hypermedia and decision support and [25, 40] for discussions of hypermedia and decision support research issues.)
+(See [10] for a deeper exploration of hypermedia and decision support and [31,49] for discussions of hypermedia and decision support research issues.)